sclampet/into-the-spiderverse/README.md

 # Spider-Man Into The Spider-Verse Web AR Game!

 On the cutting edge of tech, I had the pleasure of collaborating with Sony Pictures for the DVD/BluRay Release of Spider-Man Into The Spider-Verse.
-Working with 8the Wall I developed an AR experience direct from direct from a mobile browser, no native app required!
+Working with 8the Wall I developed an AR experience direct from a mobile browser, no native app required!
 The QR code for this experience was put on every DVD sold in a Walmart.

 The source code is not available due to IP protection.